sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-This optional array defines additional target groups to attach to the instances in the node pool
+This optional array defines additional target groups to attach to the instances in the node pool.

 ### Constraints